 Youth Court is diversion.
 Youth Court provides alternative sentencing to first-time juvenile offenders in the District of Columbia and serves as a unique pre-petition diversion program for non-violent offenders.
-The goal of Youth Court is to divert first-time youthful offenders, ages 13–17, away from the juvenile justice system and provide a meaningful alternative to the traditional adjudicatory format in juvenile cases.
+The goal of Youth Court is to divert first time youthful offenders, ages 13 to 17, away from the juvenile justice system and provide a meaningful alternative to the traditional adjudicatory format in juvenile cases.

 Youth Court is innovative.
 Youth Court has a fourteen year history of providing successful peer-to-peer services to youth and is recognized as one of the largest youth courts in the nation.

 Youth Court is success.
-All youth who were diverted to Youth Court since January 2003, whether successful or unsuccessful, have only an 11% re-arrest rate one year from the date of original arrest.
-Read more about the recidivism rates here.
+All youth who were diverted to Youth Court since January 2003 have only an 11% re-arrest rate one year from the date of original arrest.

 Youth Court is justice.
 Youth Court enlists young people in creating a new kind of juvenile justice where youth juries have the power to impose a sentence on offenders and where non-violent youth can avoid formal prosecution for their offense by carrying out the sentence imposed by their peers.